-Our fleet of six locomotives provide the pulling power for the four trains that make up the passenger car rolling stock of the railroad.
+Our fleet of seven locomotives provide the pulling power for the four trains that make up the passenger car rolling stock of the railroad.
 Each six-car passenger train has 17 comfortable passenger seats, and each seat includes a cushioned bench area in front of it, to accommodate small children riding with an adult.
 Typically, one train is operated to handle the daily schedule, but additional trains are added to meet demand at peak periods, and as many as four trains run continuously for our Halloween and Christmas night-time events.
 Our new 2017 locomotive is rolled out in November of 2017, and a fifth passenger train is planned for 2018.

 Each locomotive is powered by a 16 or 16.5 horsepower, two-cylinder, four-stroke gasoline engine (much like those typically used in larger riding lawn mowers) which in turn powers the hydraulic motors which make the train go.
-The train’s steel wheels, running on the steel rails, make it inherently fuel-efficient; a fully-loaded train cane weigh more than four tons, but the locomotives pull them easily, using an average of less than eight ounces of fuel per round trip!
+The train’s steel wheels, running on the steel rails, make it inherently fuel-efficient; a fully-loaded train can weigh more than four tons, but the locomotives pull them easily, using an average of less than eight ounces of fuel per round trip!

 Safety rules and restrictions:

 - Please keep your feet on the foot rests (we call them running boards) at all times while the train is moving, one foot on each side of the train.